North Korea test fires short-range projectiles, South Korean officials say

 North Korea test fired several short-range projectiles Saturday morning from the country's eastern coast, according to South Korean officials.

-The projectiles flew 70 to 200 kilometers (43 to 125 miles) before crashing into the sea, officials said, adding that both South Korean and US authorities were analyzing details for further insight.
+The projectiles flew 70 to 200 kilometers (43 to 125 miles) before crashing into the sea, officials said, adding that both South Korean and US authorities were analyzing the details to glean further insights.
 The launch took place around at 9:06 a.m.
 (8:06 p.m.
 ET Friday).

 "At present, our military has intensified surveillance and vigilance to prepare for North Korea's additional launches," South Korea's Joint Chiefs of Staff said in a statement, adding that Seoul and Washington were "working closely together and maintaining their full preparedness."